SAEON/somisana/models/algoa-bay-forecast/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Deployment
-## Server setup
+## Server requirements
-Setup a VM and configure the following:
+Setup a VM with at least 8GB of memory and 8 CPUS

+## Server configuration

 - Create a group called `runners` with an ID of 1998
 - Install a self-hosted GitHub actions runner under a limited permissions user